What |

 Computers & IT equipment |

-B2C accepts all forms of IT equipment and peripherals except printers, regardless of age, specs or working condition and work to prevent these from entering landfill.
-Re-use as much as possible, integrating PC components into refurbished computers.
-What can’t be re-used is dismantled into its constituent parts & sent for processing to responsible waste partners.
-ERNi supports people with disabilities. |
+B2C is focussed on the recycling and refurbishment of donated, discarded or unwanted IT goods, and their re-marketing and re-deployment through its IT projects into communities in need.
+They re-use as much as possible, integrating PC components into refurbished computers.
+What can’t be re-used is dismantled into its constituent parts & sent for processing to responsible waste partners. |

-Corks |
+| Corks |

 Recycle |